 I am an Assistant Professor at Penn State Abington where I teach, research, and write

 about early modern English literature, book history, and political theory.
 I have also taught at Scripps College, the University of Pennsylvania, and the University of the Arts in Philadelphia.
 I received my B.A. in English Literature and Creative Writing from Barnard College, Columbia University in 2007 and my Ph.D. in English from the University of Pennsylvania in 2014.
-Cooking in the Archives, the public food history website that I started with Alyssa Connell in 2014, features over sixty updated recipes and has had more than 150,000 visitors.
+My public food history website Cooking in the Archives features over seventy updated recipes and has had more than 190,000 visitors.
 As you will see from my list of publications below and my linked CV, I have published my research on early modern literature, material texts studies, and food studies in a variety of peer-reviewed journals and collections of essays as well as public fora.

-I am also editing Making Milton: Writing, Publication, Reception with Emma Depledge and John Garrison.
+I am also editing Making Milton with Emma Depledge and John Garrison.
 Rather than accept the Romantic image of Milton the solitary genius, the essays in this collection instead argue that Milton’s authorial persona needs to be understood in the context of the multifarious, mutually beneficial relationships he enjoyed with contemporary writers, stationers and early readers.
 Making Milton is under contract with Oxford University Press.

 Archival oddities, and modern responses to them, continue to fuel my investment in book history and manuscript studies.
 You’ll see examples on this blog.
 And I have also documented some of these materials in my collaborative Cooking in the Archives project, on the group blog Unique@Penn, in my tweets @Nicosia_Marissa, and at the The Appendix: a quarterly journal of experimental and narrative history, where I was a contributing editor.